|

 can be challenging.
 When shooting with auto settings, avoid over

-exposure by point the exposure sensor at a middle toned portion of the scene,
+exposure by pointing the exposure sensor at a middle toned portion of the scene,

 then hold that setting as you fill the frame with the subject and take the